HK-Transfield/Cloud-Resilient-Rails-Infrastructure/README.md

 have a domain that would show it would alternate between the Availability zones.

-If working correctly, the load balancer will alternate between the 2 ALZ's.
+If working correctly, the load balancer will alternate between the 2 AZs.

 ---